btholt/complete-intro-to-react-v9/lessons/09-wrap-up/A-congrats.md

+---
+description: >-
+  Discover essential skills for writing React professionally in this comprehensive course, covering 95% of what you need for React development, and explore further learning paths such as Intermediate React courses and Frontend Masters.
+Enhance your capabilities with server-side rendering, Redux, and more, plus gain hands-on practice by building your own applications.
+keywords:
+  - React
+  - Frontend Masters
+  - Intermediate React
+  - server-side rendering
+  - Redux
+  - Tailwind
+  - React course
+---
 Congratulations!!
 You did it!

 This is a lot material to take in, so congrats on sticking with it.
 Hopefully it was fun and maybe made you support your local pizzeria along the way!